MangDL/mangdl.github.io/docs/_more.md

 - <a target="_blank" href="https://github.com/justfoolingaround/animdl">animdl</a>

 A highly efficient, fast, powerful and light-weight anime downloader and streamer for your favorite anime.

 Considered to be a sister project of MangDL.

+- <a target="_blank" href="https://github.com/anime-dl/anime-downloader">anime-dl</a>

+A simple but powerful anime downloader and streamer.

+The origin of it all.

 - <a target="_blank" href="https://github.com/pystardust/ani-cli/">ani-cli</a>